hakaru-dev/hakaru/docs/intro/installation.md

 Hakaru can then be installed either with `cabal install` or `stack install`

-## Installing on Windows

-Due to a [ghc bug](https://ghc.haskell.org/trac/ghc/ticket/3242), until ghc 8.0 is released Windows machines need to install the logfloat library separately
+Due to a [ghc bug](https://ghc.haskell.org/trac/ghc/ticket/3242), Windows users using GHC 7.10 and below need to install the logfloat library separately

 ````bash
 cabal install -j logfloat -f -useffi